 Awakening is becoming aware of who you really are, by letting go of who you are not; it is about bringing to light, presence, joy, love, and creativity.
 All that is required is your openness.

-The difference between my counseling and traditional therapy is that I don't get caught up with you in your story.
-I don't listen to you endlessly twice a week for years to dwell on your issues.
-The clients that come to me usually have been down that road.
-They are often desperate for change and are willing to hear the truth that I impart from an intuitive and insightful gift of communication.
+I am Arthur D. Saftlas, also known as Nirvan, a name given to me by Osho.
+I do not diagnose you or prescribe medications or commiserate with you endlessly about issues twice a week for twenty years.
+The people who come to me usually have been down that road.
+They are desperate for change and are open to hear methods to truth I share from an intuitive and insightful gift of communication.

-I work in person in the San Francisco Bay Area, and by email, Skype, and phone.
+I work in person in the San Francisco Bay Area, and by email, Skype, and by phone.
 I am open to answering your questions, feel free to contact me.

 Depression is an unresolved life crisis; it is not a mental illness

 We are rarely prepared to experience a crisis, a traumatic event, a devastating betrayal, a death of a loved one, or the myriad surprises life may have in store for us.
 We get over, or through, or past a crisis or we do not.
 When the crisis is an identity crisis, we resolve it by realizing it is a turning point to awaken and learn more about ourselves.
 We resolve any crisis by our willingness to totally process our emotions.
 This prevents our becoming stuck in negative and depressive thinking.

 When we fail to resolve a life crisis, we can easily get stuck in a crisis of depression.
 When a child or teenager suffers a traumatic crisis, issues of communication exacerbate difficult challenges of resolving it.
 Consequently, many children and young adults suffer depression and get stuck there.